Less Stress For the Holidays 1: Controlling Your Weight

 You roll out of bed on November 1, with a stomach ache and a headache.
 Even if Halloween fell during the middle of the week, you likely consumed more than a handful of delicious candy corn, a few miniature candy bars, and maybe even a few homemade treats.

-Looking at the calendar, you realize that Thanksgiving is only three short weeks away, with Christmas chasing on it's heels.
-The holiday madness has already begun.
+Looking at the calendar, you realize that Thanksgiving is only a few short weeks away, with Christmas chasing on it's heels.
+The holiday madness is already beginning, and it's only the first of November.

-It's not too soon to create a plan for maintaining your weight.
-You might want to lose weight during the holidays, but you can be realistic.
-Perhaps instead of losing weight, you consider not gaining weight.
+Now is not too soon to create a plan for maintaining your weight during the busy holiday season.
+Although you might prefer to lose weight during the holidays, it makes more sense to be realistic.
+Perhaps instead of losing weight, you might consider not gaining weight.
+Maintaining your current weight is a realistic goal.

-This article describes practical tips for not gaining weight during the holidays.
+This article describes practical tips for staying healthy and maintaining your weight during the holidays.

 Holiday Weight Gain